 Deciding How Many Days You Need for a Ski Trip

 The ideal length of a ski trip is determined by many factors.
 How much time off from work or school do you have?
 What is your budget?
 How fit is your family?
 In general, we suggest a minimum of three days of skiing for a first trip.
 If you can manage four to seven days, that works well too.
 If seven days is more than your family can handle, divide your ski trip into two trips.
 A three-day trip and four-day trip can work well.
 Try new locations or different times in the season.
 Two shorter trips may work better with very small children.
-If you're considering four days or more of skiing, you will get more flexibility and potentially save money with a ski pass such as the Epic Pass ticket.
+If you're considering four days or more of skiing, you will get more flexibility and potentially save money with a ski pass such as the Ikon Pass.

 There is a lot of planning that goes into a family ski trip, such as finding appropriate clothing and gear, booking lessons and traveling.
 (Jump over to our ski lesson posts to get the lowdown on ski lessons and gain some hopful ski school tips.)
 If you are a beginner, you will be surprised at how much you can improve in a matter of days, especially if you have the consistency of attending one ski program.
 Four consecutive days of skiing will take you much further in skill level than four separate days of skiing.
 Part of it is warming up those muscles; another part is getting comfortable with the sport.
 New skiers may want to consider a two days on, one day off approach to give their bodies time to adjust.

 Advanced skiers can take any length trip.
-If you are a good skier who already has equipment and is not taking lessons, you can easily power through a two-day weekend trip (or longer).
+If you are a good skier who already has the equipment and is not taking lessons, you can easily power through a two-day weekend trip (or longer).
 I have years of experience, but I find that by day three of any trip I feel like a much better skier than I was on day one.
 Sometimes it takes a few days to break down any psychological barriers and awaken those ski muscles.

 One factor you cannot control is weather.
 Taking a longer trip allows you to ski during the best weather during your stay.
 Mountain weather can change drastically within even a few hours.
 We once took a seven-day ski trip in April over spring break.
 The week started with sunny, warm spring skiing conditions, then it began to rain, which developed into a blizzard.
 We ended the week with epic powder and cold temperatures along with sunshine.
 The length of the trip allowed us to experience it all.
 Plus, we could choose to ski during our favorite conditions and kick back when the weather was less than ideal.
 You cannot enjoy that flexibility with a shorter trip — you get what you get.